pavelmc/Si5351mcu/README.md

 This work is based on the previous work of these great people:

 * [Etherkit/NT7S:](https://github.com/etherkit/Si5351Arduino) The mainstream full featured lib, with big code as well (based on Linux kernel code)
-* [QRP Labs demo code from Hans Summers:](http://qrp-labs.com/synth/si5351ademo.html) The smallest and simple ones on the net.
+* [QRP Labs demo code from Hans Summers:](http://qrp-labs.com/synth/si5351ademo.html) The smallest and simple ones on the net
-* [DK7IH demo code:](https://radiotransmitter.wordpress.com/category/si5351a/) The first clickless noise code on the wild.
+* [DK7IH demo code:](https://radiotransmitter.wordpress.com/category/si5351a/) The first clickless noise code on the wild
 * [Jerry Gaffke](https://github.com/afarhan/ubitx.git) integer routines for the Raduino and ubitx

 ## Set your Goal and make an estrategy ##